daudix/daudix.one/content/blog/drafts/2024-08-13-deploying-to-codeberg-pages/index.md

 cd <repository_name>
 ```

 Then, initialize a new Zola site with `zola init --force`.
-You can simply spam <kbd>Enter ↵</kbd> since we'll use our own configuration anyway. (the reason why the `--force` flag is used is that Zola doesn't like the presence of Git files in the folder and doesn't want to proceed)
+You can simply spam <kbd>Enter ↵</kbd> since we'll use our own configuration anyway.
+(The reason why the `--force` flag is used is that Zola doesn't like the presence of Git files in the folder and doesn't want to proceed otherwise)

 Now you'll need to add the Duckquill theme as a Git submodule: